dominant-strategies/quai-docusaurus/docs/develop/go-quai-postman/using-quai-api.md

 ### Non-Existent Data

-When sending request related to blocks or transactions, often times the node will return an error related to `method handler crashed` or `no data found`.
+When sending requests related to blocks or transactions, often times the node will return an error related to `method handler crashed` or `no data found`.
 This is often due to the **block or transaction hash not existing on the chain** you are sending the request to.

 Ensure that the block number or transaction hash you are providing **exists on the canonical chain** you are querying.